dankuck/dankuck.github.io/_drafts/date-fields.md

 You shouldn't have to limit yourself to a one-day period of time just to store date ranges.

 But arbitrary DATETIME ranges are difficult to query and difficult to index.
+Oh and it's difficult to make sure they never overlap, if that's something you need.

 If you're willing to deal with a specific chunk of time, but you don't want it to be one-day long, there is a solution that doesn't use DATE or DATETIME at all.

-Roll your own date time.
+Roll your own date time range.

 Let's say you want to create a table where every record refers to an hour of time.
-Just leave off the minutes and the seconds.
+Just set the minutes and the seconds to 0.
+Your primary key values should all look like "2014-04-30 12:00:00".
+When you use the data, it's up to you to remember that this means "the hour of time starting at 2014-04-30 12:00:00".
+You can remember that, right?

 That's simple enough.
 But what if you want 12-minute time periods?
 Now we're having fun.